VCN AND ULTRASONICS CLEANING

 VCN AND ULTRASONICS CLEANING OF POROUS PARTS:

-A porous filter having an average pore size of 10 microns was placed in a vacuum chamber, and a vacuum was pulled to less than 1 mmHg.
-Water-soluble oil was brought into the chamber to submerge the filter.
-The chamber was brought back to atmospheric pressure, and the filter was weighed to an accuracy of 1 mg.
+A porous filter having an average pore diameter of 10 microns was positioned within a vacuum chamber, which was evacuated to a pressure of less than 1 mmHg.
+A water-soluble oil was then introduced into the chamber to fully immerse the filter.
+After restoring the chamber to atmospheric pressure, the filter was weighed with an accuracy of 1 milligram.

-Two filters were cleaned in a surfactant solution for 2 minutes: one in the VCN process and the other in a 40 kHz ultrasonic bath at 100 watts/gallon.
-The results are shown in the graph below.
+Two filters were subjected to cleaning in a surfactant solution for a duration of 2 minutes: one filter undergoing the Vacuum Cycling Nucleation (VCN) process, and the other immersed in a 40 kHz ultrasonic bath operated at a power density of 100 watts per gallon.
+The resulting effects are depicted in the accompanying graph.

 VCN and Ultrasonic Cleaning Efficiency of a Porous Filter